Kittenswap (KITTEN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Kittenswap Historical Price

-According to the latest data gathered on Kittenswap live price page, the current price of Kittenswap is 0.004280USD.
+According to the latest data gathered on Kittenswap live price page, the current price of Kittenswap is 0.004286USD.
 The circulating supply of Kittenswap(KITTEN) is

 In the past 24 hours, Kittenswap has shown a price movement of